Reservations for Student Matinee performances are limited to educational groups of 10+.

 - Step 3: Four weeks before show- submit payment via check or credit card.

 - Step 4: When you arrive- check in at the Ticket Office with your day of show head count.

 Can I buy a ticket day of show?

 Yes, if seats are available.
 Parents and other members of the public are welcome to purchase day-of-show rush tickets to Weekday Student Matinee performances.
-To purchase rush tickets, visit the CTC Ticket Office as early as 9:30am for the 10:30am performance.
+To purchase rush tickets, visit the CTC Ticket Office as early as 9:30am for the 10:30am performances or 12:30pm for 1:30pm performances.
 If tickets are available, they can be purchased for $15 each, first-come, first-served.
 Although rush availability is never guaranteed, CTC is almost always able to accommodate everyone who tries to purchase rush for Student Matinee performances.

 Can we bring a homeschool group?

 Absolutely!
 We require a minimum group size of 10 to make a reservation.
 If you’re not part of a co-op, consider attending with another homeschool family you know.
 Homeschool groups receive Student Matinee ticket prices up to a ratio of 1 adult ticket per 1 student ticket.